Brought to you by PebbleGo

 DOING: Plant your bean plants in a clear container like a jar.
 You can use paper towel or cotton balls for the planting so students will be able to see the roots grow and develop.
 Have students track the plant’s progress.
 They can measure it, take photos, or draw pictures every few days.
 Your students will love seeing how it changes so quickly.

 Animals are such a big interest area for younger elementary students, and they make lessons instantly more popular.
 This really useful lesson covers animals, human anatomy, and animal habitats.

-LEARNING: When you study animal tracks, you can learn a lot about animals.
-For instance, you can learn about an animal’s size.
-You can also compare the size of the track to your own handprint or footprint for an anatomy lesson.
-And you can learn about animal habitats, too!
-We can help our students understand how all of these items are intertwined.
+LEARNING: When your class studies animal tracks, students can learn a lot about animals.
+For instance, they can learn about an animal’s size.
+They can also compare the size of the animal track to their own handprints or footprints for an anatomy lesson.
+And students can learn about animal habitats, too!
+We can help our students understand how all of these items are connected.

 DOING: Now that your students have learned about animal tracks, have them recreate the tracks using cardboard scraps and sponges.
 This will give them a real idea of the actual size and shape of different tracks in the wild.

 Even though they’re now extinct, dinosaurs remain some of the most popular animals with kids.
 Once you get your students researching, they can learn so much about these magnificent animals that came before us.

 LEARNING: Help your students define the words “paleontology” and “paleontologist.”
 Next, encourage your kids to research different types of dinosaurs.
 Have them answer questions like: What were some of the big ones?
 Which ones could fly?
 What did different types of dinosaurs eat?
 These will all be important questions to answer before you dive into a project.